sadsfae/py-converter/README.md

 py-converter
 ============

-flask app that converts currency (CZ <-> USD) and temperature denominations. this was setup originally to run on Red Hat's OpenShift PaaS platform - www.openshift.com
+Flask app that converts currency (CZ <-> USD) and temperature denominations.
+This was setup originally to run on Red Hat's OpenShift PaaS platform - www.openshift.com

-feel free to use it here: http://converter-tocene.rhcloud.com/
+Though of arguable usefulness to anyone besides Americans in Czech Republic, feel free to use it here: http://converter-tocene.rhcloud.com/